VisTrails/VisTrails/doc/usersguide/example_guide.rst

 Although most VTK modules in VisTrails would be familiar to vtk users, or at least in the vtk documentation, there are a few modules that VisTrails introduces.
 They are used as follows:

+* **PythonSource** - Although a PythonSource is in the Basic Modules list rather than VTK, it is mentioned here for convenience.
+This module allows you write python statements to be executed as part of the workflow.
+See Section :ref:`sec-pythonsource` for more information.

 * **VTKCell** - VTKCell is a VisTrails module that can display a vtkRenderWindow inside a cell.
 Simply pass it a vtkRenderer and any additional optional inputs, and it will display the results in the spreadsheet.

 * **VTKRenderOffscreen** - Takes the output of a vtkRenderer and produces a PNG image of size width X height.
 Default values of width and height are 512.
 The output can then be written to a file using a FileSink.